 |A terrible creature, formed of snow and crystalline ice.
 Its feet leave puddles of icy water on the floor.|

 Ice beasts are one of the more threatening early game creatures.
 Their icy bodies are resistant to cold and poison, and their attacks can deal a significant amount of cold damage with each hit.
 Fortunately, they are vulnerable to fire.
-They are occasionally found in the early Dungeon, showing up as early as D:5 or 6, and they can be summoned by the unique elf ice mage Fannar.
+They are occasionally found in the early Dungeon, showing up as early as D:5 or 6, and they can be summoned by ice statues or the unique elf ice mage Fannar.

 Tips & Tricks

 - Ice beasts introduce new players to the danger of elementally-charged attacks: the cold damage they deal bypasses AC.
 Melee characters should show more caution than usual around these creatures, softening them up at a distance if possible.